nickspaargaren/no-google/README.md

 (Combining those with the main whole filter is useless and not recommended, however, feel free to combine the different smaller filters)

+## Can i use it with [nextdns.io](NextDNS) ?
+Yep !
+It is available in their selection of domains list, labeled as ¨No G¨.
+NextDNS is using the wildcard-domains format, so you will have to manually wishlist some specific services, as it will block everything Google related.

 ## Can i use it with my other ads/domains blocker program ?
 Surely ! if it does indeed support the host or domains type of filters.
 Import it manually, or [click on this link](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/nickspaargaren/pihole-google/master/google-domains&title=pihole-google) if you are using a web browser extension.

+## Can i use it with anything else ?
+Sure thing, the No G list is declined into multiples formats types, as an host format, domains/urls format and a wildcard format.

 ## Hum, Do you got any mirrors of the list ?
 Yes indeed, We have a GitLab host mirror of the repo available at this address : https://framagit.org/PoorPocketsMcNewHold/pihole-google